Squatting in the United States

-Squatting in the United States is the unauthorized use of real estate.
-Historically, squatting occurred during the California Gold Rush and when colonial European settlers established land rights.
+In the United States, squatting occurs when a person enters land that does not belong to them without lawful permission and proceeds to act in the manner of an owner.
+Historically, squatting occurred during the settlement of the Midwest when colonial European settlers established land rights and during the California Gold Rush.
 There was squatting during the Great Depression in Hoovervilles and also during World War II.
 Shanty towns returned to the US after the Great Recession (2007–2009) and in the 2010s, there were increasing numbers of people occupying foreclosed homes using fraudulent documents.
 In some cases, a squatter may be able to obtain ownership of property through adverse possession.

 Various community groups have used squatting as a tactic both to call for improved housing and to house the homeless.
 The Association of Community Organizations for Reform Now (ACORN) made a national campaign in 1979.
 Operation Homestead (OH) occupied 300 units in Seattle in the early 1990s.
 In New York City, squatters occupied 32 buildings, some of which the Urban Homesteading Assistance Board (UHAB) then helped to legalize.
+During the COVID-19 pandemic, hotel rooms were occupied in Washington.